Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Project Confidence

-My favourite part about solo travelling is exploring a new city and wandering around and “getting lost.”
+Exploring a new city, wandering around, and “getting lost” is my favorite part of solo travelling.
 It is one of the best ways to discover a new place and a new culture.

-In fact, sometimes I wander off a bit too far and can’t seem to remember my way home.
+Indeed, at times I stray somewhat too far and find myself unable to recall the path back home.
 But I wouldn’t let it show that I am lost.
-I would continue to walk at a steady pace until I find a safe spot so I can check Google Map on my smartphone.
+I would continue to walk at a steady pace until I find a safe spot so I can check Google Maps on my smartphone.
 Preferably a spot where my back is against a wall so I can quickly check my smartphone.

 As soon as I know how to make my way back, I continue to walk at a good pace until I reach my destination.

 Whenever you are in a new city, always walk with confidence, even though you may not feel confident inside.
-It shows that you know what you are doing and nobody will bother you.
+It indicates that you know what you are doing, and nobody will bother you.
 And you might even look like you are a local living there!

 Contributed by Queenie of Ms Travel Solo